LiveLike/livelike-docs/docs/Arcade/localization.md

 * **Locale List:**
   * Displays all available languages.
 You can reorder or remove locales.
-  * The first locale in the list (usually 'en') is used as the default language for your app.
+  * The first locale in the list English ('en') is used as the default language for your app.
 To set a different default, reorder the locales so your preferred default is first.
 * **Screen Selection:**
   * Choose which screens/modules to localize for each language.
 * **Field Editing:**